ytakemon/2018-07-30-Intro2R/_episodes/04-data-structures-part1.md

 general and flexible `read.table` function.

-We can begin exploring our dataset right away, pulling out columns by specifying them using the `$` operator:
+We can begin exploring our data set right away, pulling out columns by specifying them using the `$` operator: